DEFRA/sroc-service-team/rfc/cha.md

 ## Schedule

-Avoid Friday's if you can.
+The form will default to the first available date and time.
+So, for example, if you opened it on `4 August at 12:37pm` it would default to `18 Aug at 13:52:44`.
+This is because it automatically adds a set number of hours (we think 337) to the current date and time when the form is started.

+We aim to do deployments in the morning.
+This is to give us more time to rectify any issues.
+We also avoid Friday.
 Even if the change is small and low risk no one likes to tempt fate before the weekend!

-Check the calendars of the web-ops team before hand as well.
+So, typically we would select the next day (`19 August at approx 10:00` in our example) having checked the calendars of the web-ops team as well.
 As long as

 - there are no other RfC's that AM/PM
 - the change is something they've done before

 You should be fine to go ahead and schedule it.
-If unsure contact web-ops first to agree a date and time.
+If unsure contact web-ops first to agree a date and time before submitting.

 ### Planned start date